elliheyes/Polytope-Generation/README.md

 Authors: Per Berglund, Yang-Hui He, Elli Heyes, Edward Hirst, Vishnu Jejjala, Andre Lukas

+If you experience any issues, please email elli.heyes@city.ac.uk.

-# Installation:
+# C Installation:
 To install this package and use it on your own machine follow these simple steps:
 - Step 0: If you do not have a C compiller and/or CMake installed on your machine start by downloading these.
 - Step 1: Download the zipped file for this package from GitHub.
 - Step 2: Unzip the file and move it somewhere convenient in your computer.
-- Step 3: From the command line move to the file directory.
+- Step 3: From the command line move to the file directory and then inside the C folder.
 - Step 4: Type 'make' and hit Enter.
 This should compile all the necessary files in the package.
 - Step 5: To run the main function within the gen_poly.c file simply type './gen_poly.x' and hit Enter.

+# Python Installation:
+- Step 0: Complete Steps 0-2 from the "C Installation" instructions above.
+- Step 1: In python set the file directory to the location of the Python folder.
+- Step 2: Install the functions from poly_genetic by inputting "from poly_genetic import *" at the top of the file.
+- Step 3: You may now call any function that is defined within the "poly_genetic.py" file.

 # General Notes:
 - Currently the main function in gen_poly.c is set to randomly initialise a population, evolve it,